vosmani36/Capstone_Project_SignMeUp/notebooks/tutorial/README.md

 On the top left you see a history of the last 5 detected words (a word is only added to the history, if it differs from the preceding word).

 Beneath the history, real-time barplots can be seen, that represent the prediction confidence for a corresponding word.

+### __Further Notes__

+Pressing "Q" interrupts the webcam feed, but does not close the window properly on Mac.
+To close the window you need to restart the kernel.